HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 # License

-This project is released under the BSD 3-Clause license.
+This project is released under the MIT License.

 MIT License